Fridge003/Fridge003/README.md

 Welcome to my GitHub profile! 🌟

-I'm Baizhou Zhang, currently a master of computer science student studying at UC San Diego.
+I'm Baizhou Zhang, a master student majoring in computer science at UC San Diego.

 I'm interested in the area of machine learning systems, including training frameworks, inference frameworks and deep learning compilers.